dearkx/AppDemoRepo/README.md

 </br>=================================================================<br/>

-3: delete user in database:
+3: Delete user in database:
    This Endpoint is used to delete the data from table using by meetUpID<br/>
 	A- > if user id will be in db it will delete that user record in db.<br/>
  	B-> if not then it will throw the exception<br/>